 Inflation, interest rate hikes, falling stock markets.
 It seems like everyone is talking about them.
 Veteran investors know that stock markets go up and stock markets go down.
 Are you worried about the economy?
 You’re not alone.

-What should you do?
-See it as an opportunity to touch base with your advisor.
+Not sure what to do next?
+See this as an opportunity to touch base with your Sun Life advisor.

 Here are four worthy questions to ask.